Northwestern State University: Vic the Demon

 On November 8, 1922, by proclamation of President V. L. Roy and Coach H. Lee Prather, all athletic teams became known as the Demons.
 The name was decided upon by a contest open to all students, with a grand prize of $10.
 A committee was appointed by the president to narrow down the names submitted by the student body.
 The final selection was decided by a vote of the students.
 The two most popular choices were Braves and Demons.
 Among other names submitted by students were Sharks, Daredevils, Musketeers, Pelicans, Prather's Ground Hogs, Bloodhounds, Cyclops, and Serpents.
 The official winners were Aileen Ritter and Truett Scarborough.

-On September 22, 1984, the Demon received his official given name by means of another contest sponsored by the athletic department.
+On September 22, 1984, the Demon received his official given name using another contest sponsored by the athletic department.
 The contest was open to faculty, staff, and students.
 The objective was to find a name for the Demon.
 Over 300 entries were submitted to the committee.
 The grand prize was an all-expenses-paid weekend at the Louisiana State Fair Classic.
 Ray Carney, an alumnus of the university, was the official winner with "Vic", which is short for "Victory".